openpolitics/manifesto/manifesto/crime.md

 We are opposed to the death penalty for all crimes, and would vote against any attempt to reintroduce it.

-## Removal of British Citizenship for Terrorist Acts Abroad
+## Removal of British Citizenship for Criminal Acts

-We are opposed to the removal of British citizenship as a sentence for committing terrorist offences abroad, which may leave individuals stateless.
-We also reject the suggestion of denying entry into the UK for British citizens suspected of committing terrorist offences abroad without having undergone due criminal proceedings.
+We are opposed to the removal of British citizenship as a sentence for committing criminal offences, which may leave individuals stateless.
+We also reject the suggestion of denying entry into the UK for British citizens suspected of committing offences abroad without having undergone due criminal proceedings.
 Where reasonable suspicion of such a criminal act occurs it should be investigated for possible prosecution within the criminal justice system.

 ## Right to Die